The commatoform disorder

 They propose to establish a corporate supervisor

-The new Polish written canon would have commas to separate verbs.
-To take the words to note, we would be to write:
+The new Polish canon would yet require that we separate all verbs with commas (beside the lexemic comma).
+To take the above to note, we would have to write:

 They propose, to establish a corporate supervisor